LGN520/farreach-public/benchmark.md

 - Other useful scripts
 	+ scripts/remote/stopall.sh: forcely to stop and kill clients, servers (including controller and simulated reflector), and switch (including data plane and switch OS).
-		- Note: you can run this script to clear remaining threads, if the previous experiment fails due to incorrect configurations
+		- Note: you can run this script to kill all involved processes, if the previous experiment fails (e.g., due to testbed mis-configuration)

 </br>

-- Run each {experiment} except exp_dynamic and exp_snapshot
+- With server rotation: run each {experiment} except exp_dynamic and exp_snapshot
-	- Options: exp_ycsb, exp_latency, exp_scalability, exp_write_ratio, exp_key_distribution, exp_value_size, exp_snapshot, and exp_recovery.
+	- Options: exp_ycsb, exp_latency, exp_scalability, exp_write_ratio, exp_key_distribution, exp_value_size, and exp_recovery
 	- Under {main client}, take exp_ycsb as an example
 		- Run `bash scripts/exps/run_exp_ycsb.sh <roundnumber>`
-		- Note: we run each experiment for multiple rounds to eliminate the effect of runtime variation (e.g., RocksDB fluctuation), so we need to specify <roundnumber> to indicate the index of current round.
+		- Note: we run each experiment for multiple rounds to eliminate the effect of runtime variation (e.g., RocksDB fluctuation), so we need to specify <roundnumber> to indicate the index of the current round

 </br>

-- Run exp_dynamic or exp_snapshot (NOT use server rotation)
+- Without server rotation: run exp_dynamic or exp_snapshot
-	- Under {main client}
+	- Under {main client}, re-compile code to disable server rotation if not
-		- Comment line 82 (#define SERVER_ROTATION) in common/helper.h to diable server rotation
+		- Comment line 82 (#define SERVER_ROTATION) in common/helper.h to disable server rotation
-		- `bash scripts/remote/sync_file.sh common helper.h`
+		- `bash scripts/remote/sync_file.sh common helper.h` to sync code changes to all machines
-	- Re-compile software code (NO need for P4 code)
+	- Re-compile software code (NO need for P4 code of switch data plane)
 		- Under {main client} and {secondary client}, run `bash scripts/local/makeclient.sh`
 		- Under {first server} and {second server}, run `bash scripts/local/makeserver.sh`
 		- Under {switch}, run `bash scripts/local/makeswithos.sh`
+	- Under {main client}, take exp_dynamic as an example
-	- Run `bash scripts/exps/run_exp_dynamic.sh <roundnumber>` or `bash scripts/exps/run_exp_snapshot.sh <roundnumber>`
+		- Run `bash scripts/exps/run_exp_dynamic.sh <roundnumber>`
+		- Note: we run each experiment for multiple rounds to eliminate the effect of runtime variation (e.g., RocksDB fluctuation), so we need to specify <roundnumber> to indicate the index of the current round
-	- After running all rounds of exp_dynamic or exp_snapshot, as most experiments use server rotation for static workload pattern instead of dynamic workload patterns
+	- After running all rounds of exp_dynamic or exp_snapshot, as most experiments use server rotation for static workload pattern instead of dynamic workload patterns, you may want to re-compile your code to enable server rotation again
 		- Under {main client}
 			- Uncomment line 82 (#define SERVER_ROTATION) in common/helper.h to enable server rotation
-			- `bash scripts/remote/sync_file.sh common helper.h`
+			- `bash scripts/remote/sync_file.sh common helper.h` to sync code changes to all machines
-		- Re-compile software code (NO need for P4 code)
+		- Re-compile software code (NO need for P4 code of switch data plane)
 			- Under {main client} and {secondary client}, run `bash scripts/local/makeclient.sh`
 			- Under {first server} and {second server}, run `bash scripts/local/makeserver.sh`
 			- Under {switch}, run `bash scripts/local/makeswithos.sh`

 </br>

-- Possible errors for exp_recovery due to testbed mis-configurations
+- NOTEs for exp_recovery
-	- Error messages for scp in farreach/localscripts/fetch\*.sh
+	- Possible error messages for scp in farreach/localscripts/fetch\*.sh (maybe due to testbed mis-configurations)
-		- If you have an error message of `hot key verification failed`, check the ssh connectivity between {switch} and all clients and servers
+		- If you have an error message of `hot key verification failed`, check whether {switch} can connect with two servers, two servers can connect with two clients, and {second server} can connect with {first server}, by CONNECTION_PRIVATEKEY
-		- If you have an error message of `permission denied`, check the correctness of ownership for /tmp/farreach in {switch} and two servers
+		- If you have an error message of `permission denied` when transfering files, check the correctness of ownership for /tmp/farreach in {switch} and two servers
-		- If you have an error message of `permission denied (public key)`, check whether you spefcify the correct private key in the switch such that it can copy files from clients/servers
+		- If you have an error message of `permission denied (public key)`, check whether you spefcify the correct CONNECTION_PRIVATEKEY in {switch} and two servers
-	- If you want to test recovery time based on existing recovery-based data instead of running server-rotation-based experiments again, in scripts/global.sh and scripts/exps/run_exp_recovery.sh:
+	- If you want to test recovery time based on existing raw statistics instead of running server-rotation-based experiments again
+    	- Step 1: check scripts/global.sh under {main client}
-    	- Step 1: make sure `EVALUATION_OUTPUT_PREFIX` points to the path of recovery-related data (in-switch snapshot, client-side backups, and maxseq) generated by previous server-rotation-based experiments
+			- Make sure `EVALUATION_OUTPUT_PREFIX` points to the path of existing raw statistics (including in-switch snapshot, client-side backups, and maxseq) generated by previous server-rotation-based experiments
+		- Step 2: under {main client}
-		- Step 2: run `scripts/exps/run_exp_recovery.sh <workloadmode> 1`, where we set the argument <recoveryonly> as 1 to skip the step of server rotations
+			- Run `scripts/exps/run_exp_recovery.sh <workloadmode> 1`, where we set the argument <recoveryonly> as 1 to skip the step of running a new server-rotation-based experiment

 ## 3.2 Perform Single Iteration

-- During experiments with server rotation, some iterations may fail due to database performance fluctuation or unstable network
+- During one server rotation composed of tens of iterations, some iterations may fail due to database performance fluctuation or unstable testbed
-	- To fix this issue, we provide scripts to run a single iteration for each failed iteration instead of re-running all iterations of the whole experiment.
+	- To fix this issue, we provide a script to run a single iteration (**TIME: around 5 minutes**) for each failed iteration instead of re-running all iterations of the server rotation (**TIME: around 1-8 hour(s)**), which is time-consuming

 </br>

-- If scripts (e.g., scripts/local/calculate_statistics.sh) say that you need to perform a single iteration for each missing number (**TIME: around 1-8 hour(s)**), then under {main client}
+- If scripts (e.g., scripts/local/calculate_statistics.sh) say that you need to perform a single iteration for each missing number
-	- Launch a single iteration with this command: `bash scripts/exps/run_makeup_rotation_exp.sh <expname> <roundnumber> <methodname> <workloadname> <serverscale> <bottleneckidx> <targetrotation> [targetthpt]`
+	- Under {main client}, run `bash scripts/exps/run_makeup_rotation_exp.sh <expname> <roundnumber> <methodname> <workloadname> <serverscale> <bottleneckidx> <targetrotation> [targetthpt]` to launch a single iteration
 		- `expname`: experiment name (eg.: exp1)
 			- Note: expname only determines the path to store generated statistics, yet not affect experiment results
 		- `roundnumber`: experiment round number (eg.: 1)